Nets bringing back Kyrie Irving to play in road games - NewsBreak

 “We arrived at this decision with the full support of our players and after careful consideration of our current circumstances, including players missing games due to injuries and health and safety protocols,” general manager Sean Marks said in a statement.
 “We believe that the addition of Kyrie will not only make us a better team but allow us to more optimally balance the physical demand on the entire roster.”

-Members of New York's pro and college teams must be vaccinated against the coronavirus to be able to play in public arenas.
-Irving refused to get vaccinated and hasn't practiced with the Nets since October.
+Members of New York’s pro and college teams must be vaccinated against the coronavirus to be able to play in public arenas.
+Irving refused to get vaccinated and hasn’t practiced with the Nets since they returned from a week of training camp in San Diego in October.

 Given that layoff, it’s unclear how soon he will be ready to play.
 But the Nets, despite leading the Eastern Conference with a 21-8 record, are in need of healthy bodies.